 Architecting Scalable Photogrammetry and 3D Site Mapping Pipelines for Archaeological Heritage

 The transition from total stations and hand-drawn plans to computational photogrammetry has fundamentally reshaped archaeological documentation.
-Yet, the institutional value of 3D site mapping does not reside in isolated, high-fidelity models; it emerges from the architecture of the pipeline that produces them.
+Yet the institutional value of 3D site mapping does not reside in isolated, high-fidelity models; it emerges from the architecture of the pipeline that produces them.
 For heritage managers, academic consortia, and Python GIS developers, operationalizing photogrammetry requires treating 3D reconstruction as a deterministic, version-controlled workflow rather than a black-box rendering exercise.
 A production-grade infrastructure must prioritize coordinate reference system (CRS) precision, regulatory alignment, and cross-workflow scalability.
 This article details the foundational architecture, orchestration strategies, and spatial compliance standards required to deploy photogrammetric pipelines at institutional scale.

 Modular Ingestion & Radiometric Normalization